 Determining which wetsuit you need for your next dive trip is always hard.
 Normally it takes years of experience in several parts of the world to nail it every time.
 But worry no more!
 We are here to help you out!
 This is a guest post from 50ft Below.
-For the original article, please visit https://www.50ftbelow.com/which-wetsuit-for-what-temperature/.
+For the original article, please visit their site here.

 Below we have listed a range of temperatures and which suit we think would suffice.
-There is a distinction between people who are generally cold and which generally feel warm.
-Seeing these descriptions you already have a idea which one you are!
+There is a distinction between people who are generally cold and who generally feel warm.
+While reading these descriptions, you probably already have a idea which one you are!

 78 to 85 degrees Fahrenheit /25 to 30 degrees Celsius (Warm Waters)